Ada-Developers-Academy/ada-CS-Fundamentals-Internship/02-linked-lists/06-linked-list-activity-async.md

 After you have had a chance to work on your own solution(s) for the `add_first` and `get_last_two_nodes` functions, check out the `solution` branch to see our working implementation:

 * [Rotate Linked List Solution](https://github.com/Ada-Activities/rotate_linked_lists/blob/solution)

+## Previous Recordings

+To see all the recordings related to Linked Lists, please consult the [Class Discussion](./07-linked-lists-class-discussions.md) section of this topic.